How to Make Buttermilk Fried Chicken

 • Pour enough oil into a cast iron skillet or braiser to equal a depth of about 1 1/2-inches.
 Heat the oil to between 360°F to 375°F. Adjust heat to maintain a steady temperature.

 • Add chicken pieces in batches.
 I do two batches.
-It's important NOT to crowd your skillet.
-Once chicken is added, COVER and cook for 6 minutes.
-UNCOVER and cook for 9 minutes more.
+It's important not to crowd your skillet.
+Once chicken is added, cover and cook for 6 minutes.
+Uncover and cook for 9 minutes more.

 • Turn chicken over.
-COVER and cook 6 minutes.
-UNCOVER and cook 5 to 9 minutes more, turning pieces during the final 3 minutes to promote even browning.
+Cover and cook 6 minutes.
+Uncover and cook 5 to 9 minutes more, turning pieces during the final 3 minutes to promote even browning.
 Chicken must reach an internal temperature of 165°F on an instant-read thermometer.
 Use tongs to remove the chicken to paper towels to drain.
 Repeat the steps with the remaining chicken pieces until all the chicken has been cooked.
 Season with flakey sea salt while the chicken is still hot if desired.

 • Allow the chicken to rest 5 to 10 minutes before serving.
 Chicken will be hot.
 Serve with gravy or your favorite sauce(s).
 Pictured in my images is Alabama White Sauce.